These procedures will describe:

 2.2 The University will provide support and guidance in accessing relevant support services even if the disclosed or reported behaviour does not have the requisite connection to the University.

-2.3 Where a student is also staff member and wishes to make a disclosure or report, they may choose to make this report and/or seek support from Student Wellbeing/SafeUSC or Human Resources.
+2.3 Where a student is also staff member and wishes to make a disclosure or report, they may choose to make this report and/or seek support from Safer Communities or People and Culture.

 2.4 Sexual assault, sexual harassment, harassment, discrimination, bullying or assault, when proven constitute as general misconduct and will be pursued according to the University’s student misconduct procedures.